 Database Mail Configuration Objects

-Database Mail profiles are sets of accounts.
+Database Mail profiles

 The illustration shows two profiles, three accounts, and three users.
 User 1 has access to Profile 1, which uses Account 1 and Account 2.
 User 3 has access to Profile 2, which uses Account 2 and Account 3.
 User 2 has access to both Profile 1 and Profile 2.